AyoubMaimmadi/ExamLeaks/README.md

 # GPA Booster

-## Agile Software Engineering Project using React: (JS/JSX/CSS)
+## Agile Software Engineering Project using React: (JS/JSX/CSS/...)

-## Allows student to easily search and find old exams, quizes, projects, and homeworks.
+## Allows AUIers to easily find old exams, quizes, projects, and homeworks.

-### You can also Add and Delete new ITems, and leave reviews for you friends to read.
+### You can also Add and Delete new ITems, and leave reviews for you friends to read!

 To use you need to: